rmrk-team/evm-sample-contracts/README.md

     - Only uses the Nestable RMRK lego
 3. Nestable with MultiAsset
     - Uses both Nestable and MultiAsset RMRK legos
-4. Equippable MultiAsset with Nestable and Base
+4. Equippable MultiAsset with Nestable and Catalog
     - Merged equippable is a more compact RMRK lego composite that uses less smart contracts, but has less space for custom logic implementation
     - Split equippable is a more customizable RMRK lego composite that uses more smart contracts, but has more space for